2026 Competition Round 2 Judged!

 The results for Round 2 can be found here:

-Internal Competition Totals after Round 2 of 2025 Season PRINTS
+Internal Competition Totals after Round 2 of 2026 Season [Prints]

-Internal Competition Totals after Round 2 of 2025 Season DPI
+Internal Competition Totals after Round 2 of 2026 Season [DPIs]

 *PLEASE NOTE before you contact the Competitions' Secretary that the “Ranked Scores” (the lower table in the linked pages above) show the scores for each image for each member from highest to lowest scoring (from left to right), NOT the round scores!